 Riverview Energy Systems and Riverview Land Preserve are considered a single stationary major source subject to the Title V Program.
-The source was issued Renewable Operating Permit (ROP) No. MI-ROP-M4469-2015 on January 7, 2015.
-The ROP is divided into two sections: Section 1 covers operations at Riverview Energy Systems and Section 2 covers operations at Riverview Land Preserve.
+The source was issued Renewable Operating Permit (ROP) No. MI-ROP-M4469-2015 on January 7, 2015, and the ROP was revised on September 18, 2017.
+The ROP is divided into two sections: Section 1 covers operations at Riverview Energy Systems; Section 2 covers operations at Riverview Land Preserve.
 The source is located within a mostly residential area of Riverview, bordering the cities of Trenton, Brownstown, and Woodhaven.

 Riverview Land Preserve (RLP), located at 20863 Grange Rd., is a municipal solid waste landfill owned and operated by the City of Riverview.
-The landfill started accepting waste around 1968 and comprises an area of roughly 300 acres with a design capacity of 39.26 million tons (35.38 million megagrams); current estimates show that the landfill is expected to reach capacity around 2028.
+The landfill started accepting waste in December 1968 and comprises an area of roughly 300 acres with a design capacity of 39.26 million tons (35.38 million megagrams); current estimates show that the landfill is expected to reach capacity around 2031.
 Since the design capacity is over 2.5 million megagrams, the facility is subject to 40 CFR Part 60, Subpart WWW - Standards of Performance for Municipal Solid Waste Landfills and 40 CFR Part 63, Subpart AAAA - National Emission Standards for Hazardous Air Pollutants: Municipal Solid Waste Landfills.
+The landfill accepts waste from 6:30 AM to 4:30 PM, Monday through Friday, and 7:00 AM to 11:30 AM on Saturdays.
+There are currently 23 employees on site.

 Riverview Energy Systems (RES), located at 20000 Grange Rd., operates a landfill-to-gas energy facility at the Riverview Land Preserve.
-Gas produced by the degradation of waste in the landfill is treated and then burned as fuel in turbines to product electricity.
-RES is co-owned by DTE Biomass Energy and Aria Energy, with DTE Biomass responsible for the operations of the facility.
+Gas produced by the degradation of waste in the landfill is treated and then burned as fuel in turbines to produce electricity.
+RES is co-owned by DTE Biomass Energy and Aria Energy, with DTE Biomass responsible for the daily operations of the facility.
 DTE Biomass Energy is a wholly-owned subsidiary of DTE Energy.
-There are four employees; the equipment operates 24 hours a day, 7 days per week, with staff on site 7 AM to 4 PM, Monday through Friday, and on call at all other times in case of equipment malfunction.
+There are two employees on site; the equipment operates 24 hours a day, 7 days per week, with staff on site 7:00 AM to 3:00 PM, Monday through Friday, and on call at all other times in case of equipment malfunction.